cmims/Genetic-Optimization/README.md

     approach.
 The other problems are implemented with a derterministic approach.
 The difference can be seen in the problem definition.
 In the deterministic optimization problems, a single value is being minimized, such as the number of conflicts between pieces on a board or difference of a given character versus a target character in a string.
-In these problems exist an apparent <i>best fitness</i> individual from the parameters.
+Most of the parameters are nown beforehand.
+In these problems exist an apparent <i>best fitness</i>
+    individual.
 </p>
 <p>
     By contrast, the knapsack problem needs maximization of two separate parameters, a knapsack's total weight and total value.
 The weight must be maximized but maintained under the maximum knapsack weight limit, while the value is maximized to find the best individual.
+When considering these factors beforehand, it's not possible to know the exact outcome of the optimization.
 </p>
 <p>
     Other differences can be seen in how the methods for fitness, mutation and parent reproduction work.
 With the